RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 3. A general migration where many combinations are possible.

-    1. A migration and simultaneous move to a new application server and operating system.
+    1. Change server and OS: Migrate and simultaneously move to a new application server and operating system.

-    2. It is irrelevant whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database servers), or whether you want to change OTOBO to such a configuration.
+    2. Separate servers: It does not matter whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database servers).
+It also does not matter whether you want to change OTOBO to such a configuration.

-    3. It is possible to migrate from any of the supported databases to any other one.
+    3. Different databases: Migrate from any of the supported databases to any other one.

-    4. It is possible to switch from any supported operating system to any other supported operating system during the migration.
+    4. Different operating system: Switch from any supported operating system to any other supported operating system during migration.

-    5. It is possible to migrate to a Docker based installation of OTOBO 10.
+    5. Docker: Migrate to a Docker-based installation of OTOBO 10.

 Migration Requirements